Derynoski Elementary School Health Office

 Please report your child’s absence to the main office – 860-628-3286.

 Please include any diagnosis of contagious illnesses, which will allow us to track clusters of illness in the classrooms.

 In order for your child’s health needs to be met in the school environment, please notify the nurse of any health concern you may have.

-If your child sustains an injury and is seen by a physician, it is important that a note is obtained from the doctor stating any restrictions (physical education, recess, stairs) and the length of restriction time and need for casts, crutches, wheelchairs, or other ambulatory assistive devices.
+If your child sustains an injury and is seen by a physician, it is important that a note is obtained from the doctor stating any restrictions (physical education, recess, stairs), the length of restriction time and need for casts, crutches, wheelchairs, or other ambulatory assistive devices.